Walmer

 Walmer is a town in the district of Dover, Kent, in England.
-Located on the coast, the parish of Walmer is 6 mile south-east of Sandwich, Kent.
+Located on the coast, the parish of Walmer is 6 mi southeast of Sandwich, Kent.
 The town's coastline and castle are popular amongst tourists.
 It has a population of 6,693 (2001), increasing to 8,178 at the 2011 Census.

 Walmer is closely associated with its adjoining neighbour, the town of Deal - sharing many amenities and services and benefiting from Deal's High Street shopping area.

 Walmer railway station is on the Kent Coast Line.